mattermost/docs/source/manage/request-server-health-check.rst

 Get help
 --------

-If you have any questions or need assistance,`contact your Customer Success Manager or Technical Account Manager, the `Mattermost Support Team <https://mattermost.com/support/>`_, or visit the `Mattermost Help Center <https://support.mattermost.com/>`_.
+If you have any questions or need assistance,contact your Customer Success Manager or Technical Account Manager, the `Mattermost Support Team <https://mattermost.com/support/>`_, or visit the `Mattermost Help Center <https://support.mattermost.com/>`_.